SamK1828/Shadow_Fox_Tasks/README.md

     java ContactManagementSystem
     ```

-- To run the Chatting Application, navigate to the chatting application directory and compile the Java files:
+- To run the Chatting Application (one-on-one or group chat), navigate to the chatting application directory and compile the Java files:
     ```bash
     javac Client.java Server.java
     ```